Advanced Standing Option

 When is the application deadline?

-Online applications must be paid for and completed, and supporting documents (with the exception of letters of reference) received in the department by 11:59PM on May 24 2013.
-Letters of reference are also due by this date.
+Online applications must be paid for and completed, and supporting documents (including letters of reference) received in the department by 11:59PM on May 15 2014.